 Your arrival time will vary considerably depending on where you are traveling from, but we have found that most flights arrive in the early to mid-afternoon.
 You will probably be a bit jet lagged, so this is the perfect time to explore this beautiful island near your accommodations without too much driving.

 Hopefully, you will be in and out of the airport in no time, but be mentally prepared for delays as they do occur.
-Last week, it took us 1 hour 45 minutes to get our bags (we could have just carried them on, but had free checked bags through Southwest as well as car seat bag, so thought, why not check them?
+It took us 1 hour 45 minutes to get our bags (we could have just carried them on, but had free checked bags through Southwest as well as a car seat bag, so thought, why not check them?
 Lesson learned.).

 We recommend stopping by the grocery store- Costco, Foodland, or Safeway are popular choices- on the way to your hotel or condo.
 At the minimum, you would probably like some snacks on hand, drinks, and maybe breakfast provisions.
 We prefer condos that allow us to have some simple dinners in and we also pack picnics, so we always stop at Costco and pick up a cart full as well as a beach umbrella (it is cheaper to buy one than to rent one for a few days).